F0laf0lu/hngtask2/README.md

 Response (HTTP 204 No Content)

-(No response content; the person has been deleted)
+(No response content, the person has been deleted)

 ## Conclusion